-In Alice Through the Looking Glass Steadman forces order upon the chaos with the recurring theme of the black and white floor tiles creating some incredible landscapes as Alice herself begins to put childhood behind her and endeavour to take control of her own life.
+In Alice Through the Looking Glass Steadman forces order upon the chaos with the recurring theme of the black and white floor tiles creating some incredible landscapes as Alice herself begins to put childhood behind her a

 A stunning collection for your consideration.

 The images shown in this preview represent a cross section on this collection but there are many others available.
 Click an image to enlarge.